How To Easily Implement Computational Thinking Into Your Classroom

 Seems easy right?

-Description of Computational Thinking Progress Outcome 1 from the Curriculum Document:
+This is Computational Thinking Progress Outcome 1 from the Curriculum Document:

 - Students break down a simple non-computerised task into a set of precise, unambiguous, step by step instructions (algorithmic thinking).